jboy/nim-pymod/README.md

 To review the full list of `PyArrayObject` procs that Pymod provides, browse the Pymod source file `pymodpkg/pyarrayobject.nim`.

-Here are some the Numpy array attributes that Pymod exposes:
+Here are some of the Numpy array attributes that Pymod exposes:

 * `.data` (returns `pointer`)
 * `.data(T)` (returns `ptr T`)